gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

     A source is an input device.
 It is an active unit that produces samples.

-    Source runs a thread with its own event loop, generates sample chunks, and posts them to all connected source outputs.
+    Source usually runs a thread with its own event loop, generates sample chunks, and posts them to all connected source outputs.
 It also implements clocking and maintains latency.
 The rest of the world usually communicates with a source using messages.

     The typical source represents an input sound device, e.g. a microphone connected to a sound card line input or on a Bluetooth headset.
 PulseAudio automatically creates a source for every detected input device.